syncfusion-content/blazor-docs/blazor/dropdown-list/form-validation.md

 ## Dropdown List inside edit form

+The DropDownList can be used inside an `EditForm` to create a form with a list for selecting an option.
 The `EditForm` validates all data annotation rules using the `DataAnnotationsValidator`.

-If the Dropdown List input is valid, the form will be ready to be submit.
-If the Dropdown List input is invalid, an error message will be displayed until a valid value is chosen.
+If the DropDownList input is valid, the form will be ready to be submit.
+If the DropDownList input is invalid, an error message will be displayed until a valid value is chosen.

 In this following example, the `EditForm` component is used to wrap the DropDownList and the submit button.
 The `DataAnnotationsValidator` component is used to enable data annotation-based validation, and the `ValidationMessage` component is used to display the validation error message.
 The `Required` attribute is applied to the Name field to make it a required field.